Property Division in Texas

 Disputes can arise easily and escalate quickly when property must be divided in a divorce.
 If you’re anticipating going through a divorce that includes property and valuable assets, you need an experienced property division lawyer who knows how to get the results you need in family court.
 Orsinger, Nelson, Downing & Anderson attorneys are experienced in dividing property, with offices in Dallas, San Antonio, and Frisco.

-Affordable Advice On Texas Property And Debt Division Issues
+Affordable Advice On Texas Property Division And Debt Division Issues

 If community property division issues represent the most important problems in your divorce case, you need to call our firm right away.
 Our team of lawyers is experienced with complex property division cases, and you’ll find that our fee is more than made up by the value we deliver in the final property division.
 Some of the best divorce lawyers in Texas practice in our law firm, but you can benefit from their experience and specialized knowledge without paying them by the hour.
 We can show you how first-class counsel on property division issues can be surprisingly affordable.